Code-Institute-Submissions/KyleM99-The-Movie-Quiz_MarResub/README.md

 ## Credits
-Initial idea taken from the Project Example Idea 2, Movie images taken from google, all rights go to the respective movie owners.
+Initial idea taken from the Project Example Idea 2. <br>
+Movie images taken from google, all rights go to the respective movie owners.<br>
 Quiz code- I did not fully write the JS behind the quiz code myself, however I also didn't just copy paste it and pass it off on my own.
 I took about an hour writing this code out with the website and getting a better understanding as to how things are written and in what way they are written also.
 The reason behind me taking this path is purely down to time and confidence after the JS LMS, I am not confident at all with the JS language, but in writing the quiz code step by step I definetely have a better understanding for the code that I have written.
-The website I got help with this quiz script was [https://www.sitepoint.com/simple-javascript-quiz/].
+The website I got help with this quiz script was [Sitepoint](https://www.sitepoint.com/simple-javascript-quiz/)